 - Size: Adult males can reach 8 feet in length from nose to tail; and weigh 130-150 lbs.
 Adult females can reach up to 7 feet in length and weigh 65-90 lbs.

-- Tracks: Unlike a dog, mountain lions don’t leave a nail mark and their pads are shaped like an “M”.
+- Tracks: Unlike a dog, mountain lions don’t leave a nail mark and their pads are shaped like the letter M.

 - Behavior: Adult pumas are solitary and territorial animals.
 Males can have territories up to 100 square miles and females’ territories can range up to 60 square miles.
 They are most active between dusk and dawn, and generally avoid contact with humans, but have been known to stand their ground.